-This course is necessary for the students to make aware to various elementary particles apart from proton, neutron and electron.
-The knowledge of elementary particles is helpful in understanding the nuclear structure, their interactions, the course should be taught as an elective and it should be taught at Semester-IV as it requires understanding of interactions of those particles with other particles (elementary particles) which is a very involved topic and requires knowledge of other aspects of nuclear physics covered in IIIrd semester.
+- 11. This course is necessary for the students to make aware to various elementary particles apart from proton, neutron and electron. - 12.
+The knowledge of elementary particles is helpful to classify the nuclear structure, their interactions, - 13.
+The course should be taught as an elective and it should be taught at Semester-IV as it requires understanding of interactions of those particles with other particles (elementary particles) which is a very involved topic and requires knowledge of other aspects of nuclear physics covered in IIIrd semester. - 14.
 The course will help the student for preparation of NET/SET and other competitive examinations.